 We’ve been told by fellow travelers that Prague has a reputation as a culinary wasteland – heavy Eastern European food that is poorly prepared.
 We couldn’t disagree more.
 We found cuisine in Prague to be inventive and extremely reasonably priced, making dining in Prague a real delight.
 Here we outline seven good restaurants to try …

 The Prague Castle (Pražský hrad) is the largest castle complex in the world and was the first European castle I ever visited during my first trip to the Czech Republic in 1995.
 The Prague Castle Cathedral and adjoining complex sits high on the hill overlooking the town and dominates the skyline.
-From everywhere in the …
+From everywhere in the city, …